 The DuPont Nature Center is located in the beautiful Mispillion Harbor, where the Mispillion River and Cedar Creek meet and flow out into the Delaware Bay.
 It is a science-based educational and interpretive facility with interactive exhibits designed to connect people with the Delaware Bay’s natural history and ecology.

-The Nature Center is open through September 30.
-The Nature Center is open 10 a.m. to 4 p.m., Tuesday through Sunday (closed Mondays).
+The Nature Center is open Wednesdays and Saturdays, from 10 a.m. to 4 p.m., through the end of September.

 Located where Mispillion River and Cedar Creek meet at the Delaware Bay, the Nature Center rises from a unique, vibrant area that combines human activity in Mispillion Harbor, the diverse life of a tidal marsh, and the expanse of the Bay.